greenelab/tybalt/README.md

 model Tybalt begins the foray of VAE manifold learning in transcriptomics.
 [Also, deep unsupervised learning likes cats](https://arxiv.org/abs/1112.6209).

-We discuss the training and evaluation of Tybalt in our bioRxiv preprint:
+We discuss the training and evaluation of Tybalt in our PSB paper:

 [_Extracting a Biologically Relevant Latent Space from Cancer Transcriptomes with Variational Autoencoders_](http://www.biorxiv.org/content/early/2017/08/11/174474).

+## Citation

+> Way, GP, Greene, CS.
+2018.
+Extracting a biologically relevant latent space from cancer transcriptomes with variational autoencoders.
+_Pacific Symposium on Biocomputing_ 23:80-91. doi:10.1142/9789813235533_0008

+## Notes

-**NOTE:** As discovered by @enricoferrero, the preprint text (`section 2.2`) states that the top _median_ absolute deviation (MAD) genes were selected for subsetting, when the data processing code ([`process_data.ipynb`](https://github.com/greenelab/tybalt/blob/master/process_data.ipynb)) actually outputs the top _mean_ absolute deviation genes.
+> As discovered by @enricoferrero, the preprint text (`section 2.2`) states that the top _median_ absolute deviation (MAD) genes were selected for subsetting, when the data processing code ([`process_data.ipynb`](https://github.com/greenelab/tybalt/blob/master/process_data.ipynb)) actually outputs the top _mean_ absolute deviation genes.
 We discuss this discrepancy and its potential impact in [issue #99](https://github.com/greenelab/tybalt/issues/99).

+> git-lfs (https://git-lfs.github.com/) must be installed prior to cloning the repository.
+If it is not installed, run `git lfs install`

 ## The Data